kuruvaravi/elementary-opration/exam even .md

 git push origin main

-8.Create and Address GitHub Issues
+.8.88.Create and Address GitHub Issues.
-1. Create a new issue in your repository:
+	Create a new issue in your repository:
 i.
 Go to your GitHub repository. ii.
 Click on the "Issues" tab. iii.
 Click the "New issue" button.